XDROLLOXD/ESP32_Grocy_Barcode_Scanner/README.md

 Simple ESP32 Barcode Scanner for Grocy with GM60 scanner

-if you want to learn how to communicate wit Grocy use V1.0.
+if you want to learn how to communicate with Grocy use V1.0.

 V2.0 is much more complex and includes an MQTT interface.